-- 1. Understand GPS principle and estimate the GPS ephemerides. - 2.
-Appreciate GPS signal structure, coordinate systems and datum. - 3.
-Assess the performance of GNSS in the presence of various errors. - 4.
-Analyze various GNSS parameters using observation and navigation data - 5.
+- 1. Apply the concepts of satellite communications in understanding the principle of operation of various navigation systems and GPS fundamentals. - 2.
+Analyze GPS signal structure and receiver functioning and compare coordinate systems and datum. - 3.
+Interpret the effect of various error sources and satellite geometry on the performance of GNSS and explain the necessity of GPS modernization and importance of integration aspects. - 4.
+Develop data processing methods using observation and navigation data for GPS and DGPS. - 5.
 Compare other global and regional navigational systems and assess the performance of various augmentation systems.